 - What treatment do you recommend?

 - I have these other health problems.
-How can I best treat them together with multiple myeloma?
+How can I best manage them with multiple myeloma?

 - What are the possible side effects of treatment?